 ABA is used to analyze, create, and promote socially significant positive changes in the lives of those with challenges.
 This information can be applied to home organization to not only create meaningful and significant change in someone’s organizational skills and strategies but to promote lasting ones as well.

-ABA focuses heavily on the function (the why) rather than the topography (what it looks like) of a situation (analyzing why something is occurring verses how it looks).
-In terms of organization this means why a space is being used in a particular way verses just why it appears that way.
+ABA focuses heavily on the function (the why) rather than the topography (what it looks like) of a situation (analyzing why something is occurring a certain way verses just how it looks).
+In terms of organization, this means analyzing why a space is being used in a particular way and planning practically and accordingly verses just cleaning up a space.
 Once we tackle the why, we can formulate a specific plan of action for your space of struggle and a way to promote the maintenance of it as well.

 As mentioned above, ABA not only looks at the function of behavior, but it also seeks to understand how behavior and the environment are affected by each other.
 “Behavior analysis is a scientifically validated approach to understanding behavior and how it is affected by the environment.
 In this context, “behavior” refers to actions and skills.
 “Environment” includes any influence – physical or social – that might change or be changed by one’s behavior.”